 Here’s another example from Canva, an online design platform:

 Their value statement is short and easy to understand.
-However, they also use design elements (like different font colors for the word “design”) that perfectly match their brand identity.
+However, they also use design elements (such as different font colors for the word “design”) that perfectly align with their brand identity.

-• Brand voice: Determine how you want to come across to your audience.
-Do you want to be perceived as friendly or authoritative?
-Think of it as the vibe your messaging should give (which should also align with your brand pillars).
+- Brand voice: Determine how a brand wants to be perceived by its audience, whether it should be perceived as friendly or authoritative.
+Think of it as the vibe the messaging should give (which should also align with the brand pillars).

-• Pain points: These refer to the problems that your audience wants solutions to and which you can help with.
+- Pain points: These refer to the problems that an audience wants solutions to and which a brand can help with.

-• Objective: Outlines what you want to achieve with your key messages.
+- Objective: Outlines what a brand wants to achieve with its key messages.

-• Key message: Drawn from your objectives, these are messages that appeal to your audience’s emotions, present financial incentives of working with you or choosing your brand, or lure people in with exciting product benefits.
+- Key message: Derived from the objectives, these are messages that appeal to the audience’s emotions, present financial incentives for working with or choosing a brand, or entice people with exciting product benefits.

-• Proof points: Show evidence that your brand delivers.
+- Proof points: Show evidence that a brand delivers.
 Depending on the objective, these can be testimonials, statistics, or success stories.

 Also from SEOWind, below is an example of proof points.
 These statistics prove that they’re not making empty promises.
 They have the numbers to back up their claims.

-Proof points are much more effective at convincing people you have what it takes.
+Proof points are much more effective at convincing people that a brand has what it takes.
 Remember that anyone can say anything!
 But not everyone has proof of their abilities.

 5 Strategies to Develop a Message with Context